How do I start using my Federal VA Educational benefits at Palomar College?

 - Current arrest warrant, felony conviction within the past 10 years.

-- Military personnel discharged with a bad conduct or dishonorable discharge, persons currently debarred from a military installation.
+- Military personnel discharged with bad conduct or dishonorable discharge, persons currently debarred from a military installation.

 - Criminal arrest information presenting a potential threat to the good order, discipline, health, or safety of persons aboard MCB CAMPPEN.